-Taking the left or right stairs? it says a lot about you – according to a myth the decision tells a lot about your personality.
+Taking the left or right stairs?
+It says a lot about you – according to a myth, the decision tells a lot about your personality.
 Here at Town Hall is where the cantonal and city parliaments take place.

-And I had to pass on climbing the 312 steps to enjoy, as I assume, amazing views over the city which makes it a popular attraction and one of the best things to do in Bern.
+And I had to pass on climbing the 312 steps to enjoy, as I assume, amazing views over the city, which makes it a popular attraction and one of the best things to do in Bern.

-Bern is also the capital of Switzerland and so the Parliament Building houses the Swiss Parliament.
+Bern is also the capital of Switzerland, and so the Parliament Building houses the Swiss Parliament.

-TIP: If you like discovering Bern via a tour, you can book your tours here.
+While I did not make it inside the building, I think the parliament is also a must-see in Bern – whether you look at it from the outside or do a tour.
+Tours only place where there are no sessions.TIP: If you like discovering Bern via a tour, you can book your tours here.
 I mainly use Viator or GetYourGuide and like both, though I nowadays book tours more often via GetYourGuide.
 I have picked a few tours that might help you explore the Old Town of Bern.

 Do you have more than 1 day in Bern and would like to do more?

-If you visit Bern in the summer, swimming in the Aare is one of the best things to do in Bern.
-If you take a swim go to Marzili Lido, which is close to the Parliament Building.
+Why not swim in the Aare river?
+If you visit Bern in the summer, swimming in the Aare is fun.
+If you take a swim, go to Marzili Lido, which is close to the Parliament Building.

-Okay, tip number 8,9,10 sound super interesting and these are tips I recommend to you though I have not done them myself (traveling with a dog sometimes limits your availabilities) so I would love to do them, what about you?
+Okay, tip number 8,9,10 sound super interesting, and these are tips I recommend to you though I have not done them myself (traveling with a dog sometimes limits your availabilities), so I would love to do them.
+What about you?

-You cannot visit Bern and skip the old town – but why not visit at night and do a night watchman tour through the Old Town which is a popular activity.
+You cannot visit Bern and skip the old town – but why not visit at night and do a night watchman tour through the Old Town, which is a popular activity.

 Spooky Side of Bern

-If you are into spooky little stories and like to get some goosebumps you can head to listen to some horror stories while doing a scary tour and learn about the spooky side of Bern.
+If you are into spooky little stories and like to get some goosebumps, you can head to listen to some horror stories while doing a scary tour and learn about the spooky side of Bern.